 Considering the answer to #whereintheworldisrita changes more often than a chameleon in a tie dye tank top, I understand why people question the state of my finances.
-To address the first half: I don’t mind!
-I encouage everyone to travel and the biggest misnomer is money.
+To address this post’s opening question: I don’t mind!
+I encourage everyone to travel and the biggest misnomer is money.
 Stick with me and I’ll take the scary out of monetary… See already dropping a $ and ¢.

-How I was able to start traveling at 22: First and foremost I have to give a HUGE shoutout to Rob and Linda aka my parents.
+How I was able to start traveling at 22: First and foremost I have to give a HUGE shout-out to Rob and Linda aka my parents.
 Because of their kind, supportive nature they paid for my college tuition.
 Not having student loans played a big roll in allowing me to start traveling immediately after college.
-During my hometown two week staycation inbetween international gallivanting and domestic meandering, my mom told me people had been asking her how.
-How was I able to pay for such a trip?
+During my hometown two week staycation between international gallivanting and domestic meandering, my mom told me people had been asking her how.
+How was I able to pay for this trip.
 Some thought my parents were sending me money along the way.
 Y’all I may have been raised in the south, but that doesn’t mean I’ve been riding a gravy train around the world.

 I was also a waitress for 5 summers before I traded burgers and fries for brand new skies.
 It doesn’t matter if you trimmed hedges or inherited a hedge fund, how you get your start up money is up to you.
 I’m just hear to help you make it last longer.

 How I’ve been able to travel for so long: It’s probably obvious to anyone’s who has been keeping up with me, I’m not funding my life via this blog.
-I know, I know there hasn’t been any post for a while.
-It’s as if all my days are Sundays.
+I know, I know it’s as if all my days are Sundays because there hasn’t been a post for quite awhile.
 But!
-It’s time for me to jump on the weekly grind.
+It’s time for me to jump back on the grind.
 Some may be thinking, “right, when pigs fly.”
-Well gentle reader, sit right there, eat some of that bacon you bring home, and I will tell you how I managed to roam for nearly a year AND show no sign of slowing.
+Well gentle reader, sit right there, eat some of that bacon you bring home, and I will tell you how I managed to roam for nearly a year AND show no sign of sowing err I mean slowing.

 7 Main Ways to save: